jgautier75/poc-spring-telemetry/README.md

 * Administrator: admin/admin
 * User: myuser/mypass

-Activity diagram for authentication with Keycloak uwsing a SPI API.
+Activity diagram for authentication with Keycloak using a SPI federation API.

 ![](docs/images/UserAuth.png)

+### User provider SPI (spi-user-storage)

 SPI API on Keycloak side is a jar with a class implementing at least: